waleedahmad-dev/Full-Stack-Engineer/README.md

 # Full-Stack-Engineer
 Assessment for Full-Stack Engineer

-# MERN Stack Developer Assessment Test
+# Full Stack Engineer Assessment Test
 ## Objective
 Create a real-time chat application with video call functionality to demonstrate proficiency in the MERN stack, WebRTC, Socket.io, and NestJS.
 The application should allow users to register, log in, create/join chat rooms, send text messages, and initiate video calls.
 The task should be completed within 8 hours.